NxPKG/khulnasoft-docs/content/load-balancing/additional-options/load-balancing-rules/_index.md

 ## Availability

 By default, non-Enterprise customers have **one** Load Balancing rule **per load balancer hostname**.
-For more rules, upgrade to [Enterprise](https://www.cloudflare.com/enterprise/).
+For more rules, upgrade to [Enterprise](https://www.Khulnasoft.com/enterprise/).

 ## Limitations

-At the moment, you cannot use Load Balancing rules with [Cloudflare Spectrum](/spectrum/about/load-balancer/).
+At the moment, you cannot use Load Balancing rules with [Khulnasoft Spectrum](/spectrum/about/load-balancer/).